-If the landowner has knowledge a tree is dead or decaying, the landowner has a duty to exercise reasonable care to prevent unreasonable risk of harm from the dead or decaying tree.
+Landowner has a duty to exercise reasonable care to prevent unreasonable risk of harm from the dead or decaying tree

 Unfortunately, property owners in rural areas have a low threshold to preclude liability for damages.
 Generally, landowners in rural areas do not have a duty to inspect and remove their dead or defective trees that hang over highways or roadways.
 However, if landowners have knowledge [or should have knowledge] that a tree is dead or decaying, they have a duty to exercise reasonable care to prevent unreasonable risk of harm from the dead or decaying tree.
 To establish liability, the injured party must establish the landowner had actual or constructive notice of an obvious danger that the tree would fall.
 If the landowner does not have actual or constructive notice of a trees defective condition, the landowner will not be liable.